 I love asparagus, and am always trying new ways to serve them.
 One summer I created this recipe that combines sautéed mushrooms together with the roasted asparagus recipe from our cookbook, A Well-Seasoned Kitchen.
 Now that asparagus is coming into season, I’m going to make this recipe again this week!Print

 Sautéed Mushrooms and Roasted Asparagus

-Heat 1/4 cup olive oil in a large skillet or sauté pan over medium heat.
+- Heat 2 tablespoons olive oil in a large skillet or sauté pan over medium heat.
 When hot, add the mushrooms and cook, stirring occasionally, until tender, around 10 to 15 minutes.
 Stir in the wine and continue cooking for 1 minute, then stir in the garlic and herbs, turn heat to low and cook for another minute.
 Remove from heat, season to taste with salt and pepper, and set aside.

 Make ahead: Mushrooms and asparagus can be cooked up to 2 hours before serving and stored at room temperature.

 This recipe was updated on May 2, 2013, reducing the amount of olive oil.